RGS-AI/Neural_Style_Transfer_ESR_RMS/README.md

 **Run Upscaler:**

-`cd upscaling`
+`cd ESRGAN`

-`python upscaler.py --input ../style_transfer/stylized_output.jpg --output output_4k.png --scale 4`
+`python3 test.py`

-• Output image will be saved as output_4k.png.
+• Output image will be saved as output in .png
-• You can change the --scale to upscale by 2, 4, or 8 as per the model.

 ***